-Crossed eyes develop most often in babies.
-It is easier to correct when caught early.
-This is is often not a condition babies or children simply outgrow so children with eyes that seem to be misaligned should be examined and treated if necessary.
+Crossed eyes develop most often in babies, and it is easier to correct when caught early.
+This is often not a condition babies or children simply outgrow, so children with eyes that seem to be misaligned should be examined and treated if necessary.

 Signs of Crossed Eyes

 The most obvious sign of crossed eyes is when the eyes appear to be pointed in different directions.
-There are, however, more signs of crossed eyes that can most often be observed in children, including:
+There are, however, more signs of crossed eyes that can most often be observed in children:

 - Eyes that do not move together